iyellc/styling/README.md

 ### How to access this guide

 We are slowly writing this guide.
-You can access it through the Wiki and the folder named after the programming language.
+You can access it through the folder named after the programming language.
 General concepts are in the folder named `shared`